Phantom-Horizon/CapabilitySystem/README.md

 - Forward controller changes from your pawns/controllers to the capability component (`OnControllerChanged` / `OnControllerRemoved`) so `UCapabilityInput` instances bind correctly (see `ACapabilityCharacter` and `ACapabilityController` for reference).
 - Enable the `CapabilitySystemLog` category for runtime diagnostics; the component already emits warnings when assets fail to load or when replication preconditions are not met.

-Capability System emphasises predictable lifecycle hooks, explicit network routing, and data-driven ordering, so you can extend gameplay behaviour safely and iteratively using AngelScript.
+Capability System emphasises predictable lifecycle hooks, explicit network routing, and data-driven ordering, so you can extend gameplay behaviour safely and iteratively using script languages such as: AngelScript, UnrealSharp ...